Hi y’all! Preparing your child for kindergarten can feel overwhelming.

 I think I was more nervous about my twins social skills going into kindergarten than I was their actual education.
 I knew they were becoming fast learners but making friends doesn’t always come so easy.

 They had never really been around kids their own age.
 Their cousins are all older and my friends kids are younger.
-Plus we never sent them to Preschool because I was a stay at home mom.
+Plus we never sent them to Preschool because I am a stay at home mom.
 I could teach them Reading and Math, but how do you teach a kid to make friends?

 Firstly, making friends kind of comes natural, especially at that age.
 They may be a little shy in the classroom but once recess hits they quickly bond on the swings and slides!